Multi-Modal Few-Shot Temporal Action Detection: Related Works

 \textbf{Zero-shot temporal action detection } Alternatively, zero-shot learning allows for recognizing new classes with no labeled training data.
-This line of research has advanced significantly due to the promising power of large vision-language (ViL) models, for instance, CLIP trained by 400 million image-text pairs \cite{radford2021learning}.
-Many follow-ups further boost the zero-shot transferable ability, \eg, CoOp \cite{zhou2021learning}, CLIP-Adapter \cite{gao2021clip}, and Tip-adapter \cite{zhang2021tip}.
-In video domains, similar idea has also been explored for transferable representation learning \cite{miech2020end}, and text based action localization \cite{paul2021text}.
+This line of research has advanced significantly due to the promising power of large vision-language (ViL) models, \eg, CLIP trained by 400 million image-text pairs \cite{radford2021learning}.
+Follow-ups further boost the zero-shot transferable ability, \eg, CoOp \cite{zhou2021learning}, CLIP-Adapter \cite{gao2021clip}, and Tip-adapter \cite{zhang2021tip}.
+In video domains, a similar idea has also been explored for transferable representation learning \cite{miech2020end}, and text-based action localization \cite{paul2021text}.
 CLIP is used recently in action recognition \cite{wang2021actionclip} and TAD \cite{ju2021prompting,nag2022pclfm}.

-In this work, we unify FS-TAD or ZS-TAD under a new problem setting - multimodal few-shot temporal action detection (MMFS-TAD).
-Our \shortmodelname{} can tackle either FS-TAD or ZS-TAD, and crucially both of them simultaneously when both visual examples and class semantic description are available.
+In this work, FS-TAD and ZS-TAD are unified in a new MMFS-TAD setting.
+Our \shortmodelname{} can tackle either FS-TAD or ZS-TAD, and crucially both simultaneously when both visual examples and class descriptions are available.